Willett Distillery: Founding and early operations (1936–1940s)

 The construction of the Willett Distilling Company began in the spring of 1936 (soon after the 1933 repeal of alcohol prohibition in the United States), and the company produced its first batch of 300 bushels (about 30 barrels) on March 17, 1937.
-Five years after founding the Willett Distilling Company, Lambert Willett left Max Selliger & Co. to pursue the family business full-time.
 Lambert Willett and at least four of his sons held substantial positions of responsibility at the company.

 Post war growth and leadership (1950s–1970s)

 Lambert Willett died in 1970.
-A. L. "Thompson" was the president of the company until 1984.
-At one time, he was also the president of the Kentucky Distillers Association, and a member of the Nelson County Historical Society, where his interests included the early history of whiskey-making in Kentucky.
-Thompson Willett's legal name was actually the same as his father's, but he became known as "Thompson", using the maiden surname of his mother (née Mary Catherine Thompson) to distinguish himself.
+A. L. "Thompson" Willett was the president of the company until 1984.
+At one time, he was also the president of the Kentucky Distillers' Association and a member of the Nelson County Historical Society, where his interests included the early history of whiskey-making in Kentucky.
+Thompson Willett's legal name was actually the same as his father's, but he became known as "Thompson," using the maiden surname of his mother (née Mary Catherine Thompson) to distinguish himself.

 Thompson Willett's daughter Martha Harriet Willett and some other members of her generation of the family worked for the company as well, and in 1972 she married Even (pronounced Evan) G. Kulsveen, formerly of Hamar, Norway, who had emigrated to the United States at the age of 14 and had been a merchant marine, chef, and glass decanter craftsman.

 During the 1970s energy crisis, the company switched from producing whiskey to producing ethanol for gasohol fuel.
 This strategy soon failed when fuel prices returned to lower levels, and the distilling facilities were completely shut down in the early 1980s.

 Acquisition and KBD era (1980s–2011)

 Kulsveen and his wife purchased the company and the property on July 1, 1984, and renamed the company to Kentucky Bourbon Distillers (KBD), Ltd., registered distillery number DSP-KY-78.
 For some time, KBD continued to produce bourbon from the aging barrels that the Willett distillery had produced before they had stopped distilling.
 KBD then increasingly began to purchase its bourbon from other distilleries and operate as an independent bottling company, and restocked its barrel aging facilities with purchased barrels.
-The next generation of the family, particularly their son E. A. "Drew" Kulsveen and his wife Janelle, their daughter K. M.-B. "Britt" Chavanne and her husband Hunter Chavanne, have since taken over the primary roles at the company.
+The next generation of the family, particularly their son E. A. "Drew" Kulsveen and his wife Janelle, their daughter Kristin Martha-Britt "Britt" Kulsveen and her husband Hunter Chavanne, have since taken over the primary roles at the company.
 Drew Kulsveen is the current Master Distiller and manages production, Janelle Kulsveen runs the gift shop and tasting room, and Britt Kulsveen runs day-to-day operations.).
-As of October 2011, the company employed about 14 people – four family members and 8 to 12 line workers.
 KBD started refurbishing and enhancing its prior distillery plant, and began limited test distilling on January 21, 2012.